SatSale/SatSale/README.md

 * Multiple choice of price feeds

 # Disclaimer
-BTCPyment is in early development, as such we are not responsible for any loss of funds or vulnerabilities.
+BTCPyment is in very early development.
+As such, we are not responsible for any loss of funds, vulnerabilities with software, or any other grievances which may arise.

 # Sponsors
 Please consider [supporting me](https://btcpyment.nickfarrow.com) via my own instance of BTCPyment :).
-Corporate/whale support would greatly assist my ability to work on BTCPyment and other Bitcoin projects with 100% of my attention, please email `baseddepartment@nickfarrow.com`.
+Corporate/whale support would greatly assist my ability to give 100% of my attention to BTCPyment and other Bitcoin projects, please email `baseddepartment@nickfarrow.com`.